Broke-iOS-Developers/Unplanned/README.md

 **Required Must-have Stories**
 * User sees an app icon on the home screen and a styled launch screen
-* User can log in
-* User can register a new account
 * User can see categories based on entertainment and food.
 * User can select categories and enter in parameters which will give the app something to randomize points of interest (POI) from and return a selection.
 * Users can view returned POI(s).